arnab-dey-sarkar/MovieAvailabilityChecker/README.md

     }
 ]

-GET/movies/{movieName}/theatres: validates the JWT token and if validation is successful then retrieves the list of theatres as per input.
+GET/movies/{movieName}/theatres: Retrieves the list of theatres as per input.
-Header-Bearer {token}

-Header-Bearer {token}

-Example- Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJBcm5hYiIsImV4cCI6MTY2MDk5MjA5MywiaWF0IjoxNjYwOTc0MDkzfQ.qSPfQZJlgPvENQiOO18YmAdJ0bnpptbKhfHnUPAOhLdhlZHqh8_RzBsJctvVCzqWqVcCInbjrK9sC1YmQnSRMA

 Path Parameters:-